Axos Bank Basic Business Checking account review

 Before committing to Axos’ Business Checking account, compare its other options to make sure you’re not missing out on a better fit:

 - Business interest checking.
-It earns an APY of 0.8% and the $10 monthly maintenance fee can be waived by maintaining a balance of at least $5,000.
+It earns an APY of up to 0.81% and the $10 monthly maintenance fee can be waived by maintaining a balance of at least $5,000.
 Requires an initial deposit of $100.

 - Analyzed business checking.
 Get an ECR — or Earnings Credit Rate — instead of an APY.
 There’s a $15 monthly maintenance fee that you can’t waive.
 Requires an initial deposit of $100.